albertofrizzera/VT-RSBS/README.md

 ## BASELINES
 The following table report some baselines of CLIP-like models.
 Some are original, while others are finetuned for the remote sensing scenario.

+### ORIGINAL CLIP MODELS FROM OPENAI
+This tables reports the performance of the original CLIP models trained by OPENAI.
+You can find these models in their [github repository](https://github.com/openai/CLIP).
 ### CLIP ViT-B/32
 | Dataset    | Zero-shot Accuracy (%) | Linear-probe Accuracy (%) | Recall@K (T2I: R@1 / R@5 / R@10 / R@50) | Recall@K (I2T: R@1 / R@5 / R@10 / R@50) |
 |------------|------------------------|---------------------------|----------------------------------------|----------------------------------------|